-Since REAL FAITH is based in an objective idea, what is the objective idea of the Bible?
-Can we trust the Bible?
+If REAL FAITH is based in an objective idea, what is the objective idea of the Bible?
+Can we really trust the Bible?

 One of the strongest OBJECTIVE evidences for the trustworthiness of the Bible is FULFILLED PROPHECY.
 Although other religious books make prophetic predictions, none of them are as SPECIFIC as the Bible.
 In most cases the prophecies in these non-Biblical books do not come true at all.
 In other cases, the prophesies are vague and fulfilled only in a general way.
 The Bible however, contains literally HUNDREDS of prophesies fulfilled in specific ways.
 These are prophecies about: the Jewish nation, other nations, world history and a future MESSIAH.

-The Science of Probability offers some interesting conclusions about the prophecies of an Old Testament Messiah.
+The Science of Probability has some interesting things to say about the Old Testament prophecies regarding a Messiah.

 Then professor Stoner invited other scientists to submit their own INDEPENDENT studies to determine if his student’s calculations were accurate.
 By the most conservative of estimates they concluded that 456 Messianic prophecies were fulfilled in one man, Jesus of Nazareth.